antonrmolina/devnote-template/README.md

 ## Getting started

-This template is intended to be accessed from Nucleus [Hub](https://bnext.bio/hub).
-It contains an example DevNote that features some useful syntax it also contains a sparse template that can be used straight away.
+This template is intended to be accessed from [Nucleus Hub](https://bnext.bio/hub).

 ## How to use this template